ellite/OneDL/README.md

    - Use a debrid service

 3. If using a debrid service:
-   - Select Real-Debrid, AllDebrid, Premiumize.me, or "Find best option"
+   - Select Real-Debrid, AllDebrid, Premiumize.me, TorBox, or "Find best option"
-   - Paste your magnet, hoster, MEGA, or HTTP(S) URL when prompted
+   - Paste your magnet, hoster, or HTTP(S) URL when prompted

 4. Select specific files (if applicable), and OneDL will download them to your current folder.